The Americans: Reconstruction to the 21st Century, California Edition

 a. area of land in each state that should be reserved for former slaves.

-state money to be spent in rebuilding the Southern economy.
+b. ratio of federal to state money to be spent in rebuilding the Southern economy.

 c. ratio of federal troops to freed slaves in each Southern state.